 This webinar looks at the coaching cycle and how teachers can utilise it to evaluate student performance so that they can provide different forms of feedback and give prompts and tips for improvement.

 Students need to have a clear idea of what their strengths and weaknesses are when it comes to passing exams and in order to do this, teachers need to have clear strategies for each skill tested.

 This webinar looks at building exam strategies and identifying progress points.
 This allows teachers to offer valid guidance and supervision whilst differentiating between the skills and parts of the exam so that they can review key concepts and track students’ progress.

 For some learners on an exam course, their main goal is to develop their language skills so they can communicate better.
 For others, passing the exam is their main goal.

 In this webinar, Lindsay Warwick looks at ways that we can deliver lessons so we both develop a learner’s language skills and prepare for the exam.
 We look at techniques and activities that help us to find the right balance and meet every learner’s needs.

 Any teacher helping students to prepare for an exam needs to understand the exam at hand.

 In this webinar, Lindsay Warwick looks at key tasks in Cambridge exams, the theory behind them, common difficulties with those tasks and how learners can overcome them.
-You'll also look at changes to the Cambridge Preliminary/Preliminary for Schools and Key/Key for Schools exams coming in 2020.
+We also look at changes made to the Cambridge Preliminary/Preliminary for Schools and Key/Key for Schools exams in 2020.